algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

                                    * b[n / 8 * k + y / 8 + j];
 ```

-(Assuming that we are in 2050 and using the 35th version of GCC, which finally properly manager not to screwing up with register spilling.)
+There is also a way to do fewer arithmetic operations — [the Strassen algorithm](/hpc/external-memory/oblivious/#strassen-algorithm) — but it has a large constant factor, and it is [only efficient for very large matrices](https://arxiv.org/pdf/1605.01078.pdf) ($n > 4000$) for which we typically use multi-threading anyway.

 ## Generalizations

+FMA also supports 64-bit floating point number, but it does not support integers: you need to perform addition and multiplication separately, which projects to decreased performance.
+If you know that all intermediate results can be represented exactly as a 32- or 64-bit floating-point number (which is [often the case](/hpc/arithmetic/errors/)), it may be better convert them to and from floats.

-Given a matrix $D$, we need to calculate its "min-plus matrix multiplication" defined as:
+You can also apply the same trick to other similar computations.
+One example is the "min-plus matrix multiplication" defined as:

+$$
-$(D \circ D)_{ij} = \min_k(D_{ik} + D_{kj})$
+(D \circ D)_{ij} = \min_{1 \le k \le n} (D_{ik} + D_{kj})
+$$

-Graph interpretation: find shortest paths of length 2 between all vertices in a fully-connected weighted graph
+It is also known as the "distance product" due to its graph interpretation: the result is the matrix of shortest paths of length two between all pairs of vertices in a fully-connected weighted graph.

-A cool thing about distance product is that if if we iterate the process and calculate:
+A cool thing about the distance product is that if if we iterate the process and calculate:

 $$
 D_2 = D \circ D \\